 Relations between the Republic of the Congo and Germany are good, but not intensive.
-The German Embassy was closed in 1997 as a result of the civil war; it reopened in 2013.
+The German Embassy was closed in 1997 as a result of the civil war, and reopened in 2013.
 The country’s per capita income is high for the region, which is one of the reasons why the Republic of the Congo is not a partner of German bilateral development cooperation.

 Cultural relations between Germany and the Republic of the Congo are not very extensive.
-German is an optional subject at seven grammar schools in Brazzaville.
-At the university, Germany is only taught as a subsidiary subject.
+German is an optional subject at several grammar schools in Brazzaville.
+At the university, Germany is taught as a subsidiary subject.